feedzai/openl2d/README.md

 For an example with more batch and capacity configurations in testing and in training, see [Code/testbed/cfg.yaml](Code/testbed/cfg.yaml).

-Then, the user may run the script [Code/testbed/testbed_train_alert_generation.py](Code/testbed/testbed_train_alert_generation.py).
-For each desired dataset, this script creates a subfolder within the defined output path.
-Each dataset's subfolder contains that dataset's capacity constraints tables ("batches.csv" and "capacity.csv") and the dataset with limited expert predictions ("train.parquet").
+Then, the user may run the script 'testbed_train_alert_generation.py'.
+For each desired scenario, this script creates a subfolder within the defined output path.
+Each dataset's subfolder contains that training scenarios's capacity constraints tables ("batches.csv" and "capacity.csv") and the dataset with limited expert predictions ("train.parquet").

-To generate a set of capacity constraints to be applied in testing, the user needs to run the script [Code/testbed/testbed_test_generation.py](Code/testbed/testbed_test_generation.py).
+To generate a set of capacity constraints to be applied in testing, the user needs to run the script 'testbed_test_generation.py'.
 For each of the defined test scenarios, the script creates a subfolder within within the defined output path.
 This subfolder contains the capacity constraint tables ("batches.csv" and "capacity.csv") to be used in testing.